-This, of course, was not the case.
-During the first few weeks we were developing building system concepts to serve the new transportation hub for Mecca’s pilgrimage site.
+During my first few weeks at Slipstream, we were developing building system concepts to serve the new transportation hub for Mecca’s pilgrimage site.
 At the same time, through a U.S. Department of Energy grant we had a project with the University of Chicago which set operational energy targets for Studio Gangs’ stunning and now award-winning Campus North Dormitory.

-Our consulting team was small, but we were certainly punching above our weight class when it came to transformational projects.
+Our consulting team was small, but that didn’t matter when it came to taking on impactful, transformational projects.

 The work on Mecca’s project helped us showcase our creativity and deep analysis skillset with Perkins + Will who was just coming off winning AIA’s firm of the year award and looking to find a new office space.
 They asked us to help design their fit-out within Chicago’s historic Wrigley building.
 Since you can’t improve what you don’t measure, we sent our research team to characterize the existing space looking at daylight, air quality, and energy use.
 Coming out of that study was a set of goals to implement visible sustainability interventions leading to a more productive workplace.

-The last project highlighted here is the Keller Center, an adaptive reuse of a historic dormitory into the Harris School of Public Policy’s new home.
+The last project highlighted, from my time with Slipstream, is the Keller Center, an adaptive reuse of a historic dormitory into the Harris School of Public Policy’s new home.
 Our team was very proud to be part of Farr Associates team as we knew right away we’d be undertaking one of the most sustainable projects ever in the City of Chicago.
 Our task, which was just as daunting as the project’s overarching goals of both LEED Platinum and Living Building Challenge Petal certification, was to daylight five select spaces carved into the existing envelope.
 The five-story forum used an approach to dynamically connect occupants to the outdoors, while the offices and study areas relied more on diffusing solutions for an even quality of light.
 The project just completed construction showcasing the success of the team.